SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-21-parse-the-salt-please.markdown

 # Full merits to the documentation team

-Once you are up and running you should head straight over to the excellent documentation support that the Parse team have put together.&nbsp; I have seen some great examples of proper documentation from teams at Telerik and Xamarin but the Parse team seem to have found that edge to make it even better.&nbsp; It helps of course having an API that is really simple to use and does not need much explaining but they do it really well.
+Once you are up and running you should head straight over to the excellent documentation support that the Parse team have put together.
+I have seen some great examples of proper documentation from teams at Telerik and Xamarin but the Parse team seem to have found that edge to make it even better.
+It helps of course having an API that is really simple to use and does not need much explaining but they do it really well.
 (Although no offline docs, which is a shame when you are on the train ;-( )

 In the docs you will find everything you need to sort out: